geopm/geopm/integration/experiment/ffnet/README.md

    - `test_traces.h5`
    - `test_nn_cpu.json`  and/or `test_nn_gpu.json`
    - `test_fmap_gpu.json` and/or `test_fmap_gpu.json`

 ## Scripts to Produce Neural Nets and Frequency Recommendation Maps

-The end-to-end process for utilizing this agent to improve energy efficiency can be conducted using the following steps.
+The end-to-end process for utilizing this experiment to improve energy efficiency can be conducted using the following steps.

 1. Conduct a frequency sweep on a set of microbenchmarks, gathering the required signals.